Project-KONGOR-Open-Source/NEXUS/readme.md

 <br/>

+> [!NOTE]
-NOTE: If no launch profile is specified, then the first profile in `launchSettings.json` will be used.
-Normally, this default profile is a development profile, which allows developers to run the project quickly by executing just `dotnet run` without specifying a launch profile.
+> If no launch profile is specified, then the first profile in `launchSettings.json` will be used.
+> Normally, this default profile is a development profile, which allows developers to run the project quickly by executing just `dotnet run` without specifying a launch profile.

 <br/>